dpck/depack/README.md

 </summary>
 </details>

-No offense to the authors of this code, maybe it was fine before the modules were here.
-The infrastructure built with _Depack_ always uses modules when writing JavaScript, because that's the static analysis method supported by _Depack_.
+Unlike the examples above, the infrastructure built with _Depack_ always uses modules when writing JavaScript, because that's the main static analysis method supported by _Depack_.
 The require statements are also supported, but when a require is broken up by a comment like `require(/*depack*/)`, it is kept and the module will be statically loaded.

 _ES6 modules_ make the correct static analysis of programs possible since exports now are not some random object that can change at runtime in code, but a set of APIs, i.e., `default` and `named` exports.
 When every single dependency of the compiled file is a module, there are no issues or special things to think about.
 However, when a package tries to use a CommonJS module, there are the following compatibility rules dictated by the current version of _GCC_.